zannazw/INFC_V1/README.md

-This C program controls a sequence of 10 LEDs on a shield using an ATmega328P microcontroller, creating a running light effect where each LED lights up for approximately 1 second before turning off and passing the illumination to the next LED.
-The Timer/Counter0 is utilized for generating interrupts at a frequency of around 1000 times per second, allowing precise control over the LED sequencing.
+This C program controls a sequence of 10 LEDs on a shield using an ATmega328P microcontroller, creating a running light effect.
+Each LED lights up for approximately 1 second before passing the illumination to the next.
+The program leverages Timer/Counter0 to generate interrupts at 1 kHz, ensuring precise LED sequencing.